-Scanning requires some setup so that the documents can later be retrieved.
-Our IT Application Analyst can help you select the best method to scan and manage the creation of the folder structure, security and scanning paths.
+Scanning requires some setup, so that the documents can later be retrieved.
+Our IT Application Analyst can help you select the best method to scan, as well as manage the creation of the folder structure, security and scanning paths.
 To submit a project for scanning, go to Get Started and submit a project.

 Scanning can be accomplished with:

 - Departmental Multifunction Devices (MFDs): MFDs are suitable for scanning in most departments and in most cases.
 We recommend departments consider using their MFDs for scanning first before investing in a new scanner.

 - Automatic Document Feeders (ADFs): ADFs are high-speed scanners, which can route documents directly to destination folders.
 If you wish to invest in an ADF, you will need to fund the hardware and additional licensing.
 For more information, go to Scanner Guidelines.

 - Outside Vendors: When the quantity is high and budget is available, it can be more efficient to outsource the work to a state-approved scanning vendor.
 Outside vendors will deliver the scans as files on CDs and the files can be imported into the system.
 Linking is done by the vendor. reflected in the file names, and applied by the Import Agent and/or Indexing iScript.
 The vendor will need instructions to scan the documents and name the files correctly to optimize the efficiency for importing them.